WEATHER FORECAST FOR THE VIRGIN ISLANDS,

-Synopsis: Instability, along with lingering available moisture across the area, will continue to generate cloudy skies and trigger shower activity over and around the islands for the next 24 hours.
-Possible rainfall accumulation during this period is expected to be between 13 to 25 mm and 0.5 to 1 inch.
+Synopsis: Generally settled atmospheric conditions will prevail across the area over the next 24 hours, during which pockets of low level moisture embedded in the wind flow could trigger periods of brief showers.

-Weather today: Mostly cloudy with a 70 percent chance of showers and a 40 percent chance of thunderstorms.
+Weather today: Partly cloudy with a 20 percent or slight chance of passing showers.

 Seas: 1 to 1.5 meters or 3 to 5 feet.